obewan/SMLP/README.md

 # SMLP

 A Simple Multi-Layer Perceptron, by [Dams](https://dams-labs.net/).
 Each neurons of a previous layer is connected with each neurons of its next layer.
-The neural network currently uses a sigmoid activation function.

 # Features